pweingardt/KSPMissionController/README.md

 This is the area to go to if you want to see a current list of available contracts.
 Two Options are.

 ##Contracts:
+New in 23.5 KSP in .60 version of MCE is the ARM contract mission, you will get random contract missions that might have you capture a random asteriod in KSP.
+These missions typically pay out very well.

+New In .65 new custom contract ARM mission you can now choose a custom made mission and select the asteroid you want to capture.

 Contracts button brings you to MCE random contract generator.
 This is a system that will randomly choose for you certain base template missions to do.
 What makes the system random is that most values inside the contract are completely random.
 Mission Payouts, Orbits, etc.  Also contracts are funded by companies.
 There are about 9 companies total in MCE that will offer you different contracts.

 ####Companies:
 Some you will recognize others you won’t but all the different companies in MCE will offer you different things.
 Some companies pay really well, others don’t.
 Some offer more Science Payouts if you’re playing  career mode, others do not.
 It’s completely random what company is going to offer you a contract.
 Which makes the whole system pretty fun.